 Originality – 7/10

-Although 2D side scrolling was the standard at the time, Simon’s Quest did also end up pioneering a lot of future video game standards that are still adhered to today, and any game that could do that with the limited technology available at the time is deserved of an honourable mention.
+Although 2D side-scrolling was the standard at the time, Simon’s Quest did also end up pioneering a lot of future video game standards that are still adhered to today, and any game that could do that with the limited technology available at the time is deserved of an honorable mention.
 It was refreshing as well as important for the industry that so many different franchises would branch off into all kinds of different directions in terms of gameplay during the NES days, and in a lot of ways, this game was at the forefront of that.

 In summation, Simon’s Quest, whilst not without its annoyances, is certainly an improvement on the previous game in many ways, as well as it being a very historically important title.
-Without games like Simon’s Quest and Metroid, there would be no open world games, and the transition from 2D to 3D would have been a lot more awkward if standards like what this game set hadn’t been set beforehand.
+Without games like Simon’s Quest and Metroid, there would be no open-world games, and the transition from 2D to 3D would have been a lot more awkward if standards like what this game set hadn’t been set beforehand.